nextstrain/docs.nextstrain.org/src/guides/share/sars-cov-2.md

 # Add your dataset to the collection of SARS-CoV-2 datasets

-The nextstrain team maintains [nextstrain.org/sars-cov-2](https://nextstrain.org/sars-cov-2) to provide a resource for easy access to a variety of public analyses and interpretations by the Nextstrain team and the scientific community.
+The Nextstrain team maintains [nextstrain.org/sars-cov-2](https://nextstrain.org/sars-cov-2) to provide a resource for easy access to a variety of public analyses and interpretations by the Nextstrain team and the scientific community.

 > During the pandemic we are focused on the SARS-CoV-2 page, but may generalize our approach in the future to provide similar resources for other pathogens.